-2. A Librarian or Archivist who does not perform as expected must be counseled by her/his administrative supervisor, department head, and/or the Director of Libraries.
+2. A Librarian or Archivist who does not perform as expected may be counseled by her/his administrative supervisor, department head, and/or the Director of Libraries.
 The unsatisfactory performance must be documented, and the suggested remedy communicated to the Librarian or Archivist.
-If sufficient improvement is not made, the Librarian or Archivist may be suspended with pay, placed on disciplinary probation, otherwise appropriately disciplined, or terminated, depending upon the severity of the situation.